 This article discusses ways to set boundaries with “toxic people”*.
 This includes identifying your needs, communicating effectively, recognizing your options, detaching with love, releasing guilt, and limiting contact.

-It isn’t easy to set boundaries with toxic people, but it’s something we can all learn to do and when we do, it’s empowering.
+It isn’t easy to set boundaries with toxic people!
+But we can all learn to set boundaries with toxic people — and when we do, it’s empowering.

 Boundaries are a way to take care of ourselves.
 When we set boundaries, we’re less angry and resentful because our needs are getting met.
 Boundaries make our expectations clear, so others know what to expect from us and how we want to be treated.
 Boundaries are the foundation for happy, healthy relationships.

 Ideally, people will respect our boundaries when we communicate them clearly.
 But we all know that some people will do everything they can to resist our efforts to set boundaries; they will argue, blame, ignore, manipulate, threaten, or physically hurt us.
 And while we can’t prevent people from acting like this, we can learn to set clear boundaries and take care of ourselves.